 I’ve been reading and collecting books about homemaking ever since I was a new bride.
-Even after 34+ years of marriage I still enjoy reading about homemaking.
+Even after nearly 40 years of marriage I still enjoy reading about homemaking.
 I don’t always get around to putting it all into practice on a regular basis but I do love a good housekeeping book.
 Especially the old fashioned, out of print ones.

 Over the years I’ve bought a ridiculous number of books about keeping house and read many others from the library.
 I thought I’d share some of my favorites.
 These are ones I own and have read repeatedly.

 - Home Comforts: The Art and Science of Keeping House by Cheryl Mendelson – This is probably the best and most comprehensive of them all.
 It’s not the sort of book to sit down and read cover to cover but when you need to know how to remove a wine stain from a tablecloth or how to store fresh herbs, you’ll find the answer here.

 - Sidetracked Home Executives: From Pigpen to Paradise by Pam Young and Peggy Jones – I actually read another book by these two sisters first, “The Happiness File”.
 I loved it so much I just had to read the book about how it all began.
 Pam and Peggy are hilarious and their story of how they went from being total slobs, albeit creative ones, to competent managers of their homes is rather inspiring.

 - Sink Reflections by Marla Cilley – The FlyLady – These days everyone knows who The FlyLady is but back when I first discovered her she was just sending out a bunch of daily emails from Yahoo Groups.
 Actually, I think it was still e-Groups at that time.
 Did you know that her methods were inspired by Pam Young and Peggy Jones, the authors I mentioned above?